the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/sorting.md

 };
 ~~~~~~~

-The state management for the new feature is implemented, but we don't see anything when our buttons are clicked yet.
+The state management for the new feature is implemented but we don't see anything when our buttons are clicked yet.
 This happens because the sorting mechanism hasn't been applied to the actual `list`.
-Sorting an array with JavaScript isn't trivial, because every JavaScript primitive (e.g. string, boolean, number) comes with edge cases when an array is sorted by its properties.
-We will use a library called [Lodash](https://lodash.com/) to solve this, which comes with many JavaScript utility functions (e.g. `sortBy`).
+Sorting an array with JavaScript isn't trivial because every JavaScript primitive (e.g. string, boolean, number) comes with edge cases when an array is sorted by its properties.
+We will use a library called [Lodash](https://lodash.com/) to solve this which comes with many JavaScript utility functions (e.g. `sortBy`).
 First, install it via the command line:

 {title="Command Line",lang="text"}
 ~~~~~~~